-- 1. The contents and implementation of the stormwater management strategy in accordance with Schedule N (stormwater strategy) - Development and implementation of methods, such as catchment-specific stormwater management plan(s), in accordance with any relevant objectives identified in this plan, including any relevant whaitua-specific objectives - Management of adverse effects, including cumulative effects, on aquatic ecosystem health and mahinga kai, contact recreation and Māori customary use

-- 4. Management of adverse effects on sites identified in Schedule A (outstanding water bodies), Schedule B (Ngā Taonga a Kiwa), Schedule C (mana whenua), Schedule F (indigenous biodiversity) - 5.
+- 1. The contents and implementation of the stormwater management strategy in accordance with Schedule N (stormwater strategy) - 2.
+Development and implementation of methods, such as catchment-specific stormwater management plan(s), in accordance with any relevant objectives identified in this plan, including any relevant whaitua-specific objectives - 3.
+Management of adverse effects, including cumulative effects, on aquatic ecosystem health and mahinga kai, contact recreation and Māori customary use - 4.
+Management of adverse effects on sites identified in Schedule A (outstanding water bodies), Schedule B (Ngā Taonga a Kiwa), Schedule C (mana whenua), Schedule F (indigenous biodiversity) - 5.
 Management of adverse effects on human health

-Rule R54: Stormwater from a port or airport - restricted discretionary activity
+Rule R54: Stormwater from a port, or airport or state highway - restricted discretionary activity

-The discharge of stormwater into water, or onto or into land where it may enter a surface water body or coastal water, including through a local authority stormwater network, from a port or airport is a restricted discretionary activity.
+The discharge of stormwater into water, or onto or into land where it may enter a surface water body or coastal water, including through a local authority stormwater network, from a port7 or airport or state highway is a restricted discretionary activity.

 - The management of the adverse effects of stormwater capture and discharge, including cumulative effects, of stormwater on aquatic ecosystem health and mahinga kai, contact recreation and Māori customary use - The management of effects on sites identified in Schedule A (outstanding water bodies), Schedule B (Ngā Taonga Nui a Kiwa), Schedule C (mana whenua), Schedule F (indigenous biodiversity) - 3.
-Minimisation of the adverse effects of stormwater discharges - 4.
+Minimisation of the adverse effects of stormwater discharges through progressive improvements over time - 4.
 Requirements of any relevant local authority stormwater network discharge consent